Climate and Environment

 Short-term goal: Reduce our absolute Scope 1 and 2 emissions by at least 95% by 2030.*

-Bring 2/3, or 66%, of our largest suppliers based on consumption under SBTi targets.
+Bring 2/3, or 66%, of our largest suppliers based on consumption under SBTi targets in 2025.

 Net Zero goal: Reduce the emissions of our entire value chain, in Scope 1, 2, and 3, by at least 90% by 2040.*

 In addition to the SBTi, we are committed to increasing the number of recycled mobile devices to 30% by 2030 (relative to new phones sold in the previous year).
-This target is ambitious, as the figure for 2024 was around 7,2%.
+This target is ambitious, as the figure for 2025 around 14%.

 *Scope categories refer to the method of classifying greenhouse gas emissions developed by the globally most widely used standard for calculating environmental impacts, the Greenhouse Gas Protocol (GHG Protocol).
 Scope 1 emissions refer to direct emissions from the company’s own operations.
 Scope 2 refers to indirect emissions resulting from the use of purchased energy.
 Scope 3 emissions refer to indirect emissions occurring throughout the company's entire value chain, from the production and procurement of goods and services to their end-use and disposal.